 Over the years, we have come to realize that when faced with the decision of more space or less weight, our customers opt for the additional space.
 With this in mind, we have increased the footprint, the length of the ridgeline, and the ridge height on all of the tents in our product line.
 Our tent frames have been designed to produce a convex stressed arch into the ridgeline.
 This allows us the ability to increase the ridgeline length while still relying on our lightweight Easton Aluminum tent poles to span the distance and hold the additional weight of the canvas.

-Our custom woven 7 oz cotton is marine grade, preshrunk and treated for water repellency and mildew resistance with Sunforger, the industry benchmark for canvas treatments.
+Our custom woven 7 oz cotton is treated with marine grade, preshrunk Sunforger for water repellency and mildew resistance, the industry benchmark for canvas treatments.
 Our fabric is also treated with flame retardancy to CPAI-84 standards.

 Canvas footnote: We have been able to source a 7 oz, hi thread count, tight weave canvas.
 It is a beautiful cross between our 7.5 oz cotton duck and our old 6.5 oz fabric.